2NE1 discography

-2NE1 were a South Korean girl group signed to YG Entertainment, with members CL, Bom, Dara, and Minzy making up the quartet.
+2NE1 is a South Korean girl group signed to YG Entertainment, with members CL, Bom, Dara, and Minzy making up the quartet.
 Their discography consists of two studio albums, two extended plays, eighteen singles and two promotional singles.
 The group established themselves in the Korean music scene in March 2009, with the release of the LG Cyon promotional single "Lollipop", a collaboration with label mates Big Bang.
 It brought the group instant recognition in South Korea and would receive over 3,000,000 downloads in the country.

 "Fire" served as 2NE1's official debut single and was released to digital outlets on May 6, 2009.
 It served as the first single for their debut extended play 2NE1 1st Mini Album, which was released on July 8, 2009.
 The EP was named the best-selling record by a female group on the Korean Hanteo chart during 2009 and would sell over 220,000 copies by 2016.
 "I Don't Care" served as the lead single during this period, which reached number one on domestic charts and was one of the top downloaded songs of the year.
 After 2NE1 1st Mini Album, the group released a series of their own solo singles: "Kiss", "You and I", and the duet track "Please Don't Go".

 In February 2010, the group released their second promotional single in support for their Samsung Corby CF, "Try to Follow Me".
 2NE1 released their first full-length studio album To Anyone on September 9, 2010, where it became the number-one album of the month and would sell over 167,000 copies.
 It was anchored by the "triple" singles "Clap Your Hands", "Go Away" and "Can't Nobody", with promotions for "It Hurts (Slow)" beginning afterwards in October.
 The members' solo singles from the previous year were also included on the album.